sebastienroy/shutter_speed_tester/DevelopmentStories.md

 # Development Stories

-## 0. Experimention : How to detect the opening a camera shutter
+## 0. Experimention : How to detect the opening of a camera shutter

 ### Description

-The aim of this story is to choose the right components and the right electronic schema in order to be able to detect the opening of a camera shutter, i.e how to detect a light source with a light sensor
+The aim of this story is to choose the right components and the right electronic schema in order to be able to detect the opening of a camera shutter, i.e how to detect a light source using a light sensor

 ### Acceptance criteria

-The choice of the components and schema allow to detect a light source with a light sensor
+The choice of the components and schema allow to detect a light source using a light sensor

 ### Realisation

 With the following schema, it would be possible to check different values of resistor, and measure
-* The voltage value induced by the phototransistor current, depending on the light illuminated it
+* The voltage value induced by the phototransistor current, depending on the light that illuminated it
 * Which light intensity, for different resistor value, allow to swich the digital port of the Arduino

-As a ligth source, we will use a standad led component, directly wired on the 5V output of the Arduino.
+As a ligth source, we will use a standard led component, directly wired on the 5V output of the Arduino.
 A 220 Ohm resistor is used to get an intensity less than 20 mA.
-20 mA is the maximum current value recommended for both Arduino output (even not used in this experimentation) and for a standard LED.
+20 mA is the maximum current value recommended both for Arduino output (even not used in this experimentation) and for a standard LED.
 $$
 I = U/R = \frac{(5.0 - 1.2)}{220} \approxeq 17 mA
 $$

+I = U/R = (5.0V - 1.2V) / (220 Ohm) ~= 17 mA
 (The direct voltage of the Led is 1.2V)

 And here is the schema :